Go Ask Daddy: Open for business.

-This takes rare talent, and a quick trigger.
-All photographers who capture lightning on film (as opposed to a bottle, which is where the world of commerce would like it) are direct descendants of Wild West sharp-shooters – well, the shooters who didn’t end up looking at the sky with lead in their belly on a dusty western street.
+This takes talent and a quick trigger.
+Photographers who capture lightning on film (as opposed to a bottle, which is where the world of commerce would like it) are direct descendants of Wild West sharp-shooters, those who didn’t end up looking at the sky with lead in their belly on a dusty western street.

 Set the focus on infinity, the shutter speed at B, and open the shutter for 15 seconds to 2 minutes.
 You might have to do this more than once.
 Oh, and you’ll need someplace dark.
 And lightning, preferably.